discreetlogcontracts/dlcspecs/Protocol.md

 The receiving node MUST reject the contract if:

   - the `chain_hash` value is set to a hash of a chain that is unknown to the receiver.
+  - the `temporary_contract_id` is not unique from any other contract ID with the same peer.
   - the `contract_info` refers to events unknown to the receiver.
   - the `contract_info` refers to an oracle unknown or inaccessible to the receiver.
   - `payout_spk` or `change_spk` are not a [standard script pubkey](#script-pubkey-standardness-definition).